yathAg/openroad_vsd_7nmContest/README.md

 ##  OpenRoad & Flow controllers

-**OpenROAD** is an integrated chip physical design tool that takes a design from synthesized Verilog to routed layout. including placement and routing.
+**OpenROAD** is an integrated chip physical design tool that takes a design from from RTL to GDSII, including synthesis, floorplanning, placement, routing, signoff parasitic extraction and timing analysis.

 It uses a hierarchical placement algorithm that aims to minimize wire length, and it provides several features to optimize timing and power consumption.
 OpenROAD is designed to be extensible and customizable, with a flexible architecture that allows users to add their own algorithms and features.

-from logic synthesis and floorplanning through detailed routing with metal fill insertion, signoff parasitic extraction and timing analysis.

 The OpenRoad project supports two main flow controllers.